Performance and Reporting

 Reporting Frameworks

-We report in line with the principles of accuracy, balance, clarity, comparability, completeness, timeliness and reliability.
+We report in line with the principles of accuracy, balance, clarity, comparability, completeness, timeliness, reliability, verifiability and relevance.

-Keeping abreast on the sustainability reporting landscape is very important for the Group.
-In doing so, we can ensure that we are meeting the needs of our various stakeholders and communicating effectively to all of these groups.
-Since last year, Generali has chosen to map its existing disclosures to that of SASB’s Insurance Sector Standards (Sustainability Accounting Standards Board).
-You can find our assessment of this mapping in our SASB Index.
+Keeping abreast of the sustainability reporting landscape is very important for the Group.
+In doing so, we can ensure that we are meeting the needs of our stakeholders and communicating effectively to all of them.